Tom-Nagy/walking-around/README.md

 provide height for the containers.
 If the content is smaller than 100vh, then providing a height of 100vh will fix the covering issue.
 For responsiveness ```height: auto``` can be added on the wrapper and can be coupled with tailored media query with ```height: 100vh```.

+Issue : The background-image is flickering when scrolling the content.
+Solve : By adjusting the height in the above issue, it solved this problem as well.
+I believe it to be a matter of content and/or container fitting.

 ### Unsolved

 Issue : The callout button of the home page is not aligned with the copyright text.

-Issue : The background-image is flickering when scrolling the content.

 Issue : The background-attachment is set to fixed, but the content and the background image are scrolling together on phones but it responds as expected on laptops.